Faculty and Staff

 Community service: Texas Missions of Mercy, Remote Area Medical, Give Kids a Smile, and various service clinics encompassing delivery of health care to children, sheltered women, homeless teens, homeless adults and veterans.

-Dr. Fady Faddoul, professor and associate dean of clinical affairs, joined the TTUHSC El Paso faculty in January 2021.
+Dr. Rhonda Everett, professor and associate dean of academic affairs, joined the Texas Tech Health El Paso faculty in April 2021.

 Dr. Everett received her D.D.S. degree from the University of Southern California School of Dentistry and her M.P.H degree from the University of Nevada Las Vegas.
 She was in private practice as a general dentist before transitioning to dental education.
 The majority of her academic career was spent at the University of Nevada Las Vegas School of Dental Medicine.
 She has extensive experience in didactic, preclinical and clinical instruction.